 - The Ice Cream Van’s jingle brought a tingle of excitement

-- Not having a care in the world.
-When bills, war and political correctness wasn’t even a thought
+- Not having a care in the world – didn’t know what bills, war and political correctness were

 - Christmas was magical

-- The value of things – $10 felt like a fortune.
+- The value of things – when $10 felt like a fortune.

 - Eating dinner at the table with family talking about the day

-- Not worrying what other people think – wearing pink stripes with red dots wasn’t a problem.
+- Not worrying what other people think – wearing pink stripes with green dots didn’t require a second thought.

 - The bread delivery man and the smell of fresh bread in his basket